jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (a) requiring that person to cease, or prohibiting that person from commencing, anything done or to be done by or on behalf of that person that, in the opinion of the enforcement officer,—
     (i) contravenes or is likely to contravene this Act, any regulations, a rule in a plan, or a resource consent; or (ii) is or is likely to be noxious, dangerous, offensive, or objectionable to such an extent that it has or is likely to have an adverse effect on the environment:
-  (b) requiring that person to do something that, in the opinion of the enforcement officer, is necessary to ensure compliance by or on behalf of that person with this Act, any regulations, a rule in a plan or a proposed plan, or a resource consent, and also necessary to avoid, remedy, or mitigate any actual or likely adverse effect on the environment—
+  (b) requiring that person to do something that, in the opinion of the enforcement officer, is necessary—
+    (i) to ensure compliance by or on behalf of that person with this Act, a national environmental standard, a regulation, a rule in a plan or a proposed plan, or a resource consent; or
-    (i) caused by or on behalf of the person; or
+    (ii) to avoid, remedy, or mitigate any actual or likely adverse effect on the environment— (A) caused by or on behalf of the person; or
-    (ii) relating to any land of which the person is the owner or occupier:
+      (B) relating to any land of which the person is the owner or occupier:
   (c) requiring that person, being—who is contravening section 16 (which relates to unreasonable noise) to adopt the best practicable option of ensuring that the emission of noise from that land or water does not exceed a reasonable level.
     (i) an occupier of any land; or
     (ii) a person carrying out any activity in, on, under, or over a water body or the water within the coastal marine area,—